 Project STAND (founder), 2016-present

-Created an online clearinghouse to highlight analog and digital collections at universities and colleges emphasizing student activism around the country.
+Created an online clearinghouse to highlight analog and digital collections at universities and colleges, emphasizing student activism around the country.
 Solicited university archivists, library directors, and digital archivists for participation.
-Created collection assessment surveys, provided analysis of surveys, assisted in development of website: https://standarchives.wordpress.com/
+Created collection assessment surveys, provided an analysis of surveys, assisted in the development of website: https://standarchives.wordpress.com/

 Black Campus Movement Collection Development Initiative, 2013 present